 Remote Patient Monitoring

-Telemonitoring encompasses the use of wearable devices like heart monitors, skin patches, or smartwatches that gather critical health data.
-This data is then transmitted to applications on devices and eventually sent to a cloud-based server, where healthcare professionals can analyze it.
+Telemonitoring encompasses the use of IoMT wearable devices like heart monitors, skin patches, or smartwatches that gather critical vitals.
+This data is then transmitted to applications on devices and eventually sent to a cloud computing server for analysis.

-Remote patient monitoring is generally adopted for patients managing chronic diseases such as diabetes, asthma, or cardiovascular disease.
-It also enables healthcare specialists to continue monitoring their patients’ health even after discharge, facilitating a return to their regular life while ensuring patient safety.
+Remote patient monitoring is generally adopted for patients managing chronic conditions such as diabetes, asthma, or cardiovascular disease.
+It also enables medical specialists to continue monitoring their patients’ health even after discharge, facilitating a return to their regular life while ensuring patient safety.

 Artificial Intelligence (AI) and Machine Learning (ML)

-AI and ML are used to analyze patient data, predict health trends, and even help doctors diagnose conditions.
+AI and ML are used to analyze patient data, predict health trends, and help doctors diagnose conditions.
 They are also used in managing appointments and maintaining electronic health records.
-Moreover, predictive analytics, driven by AI, can warn early about potential health crises or outbreaks.
+Also, AI predictive analytics can warn early about potential health crises or outbreaks.

 Internet of Medical Things (IoMT)

 The IoMT is a connected network that generates, collects, analyzes, and transmits health data.
-The network can include wearable technology such as smartwatches, fitness trackers, and home health monitors that send data directly to healthcare providers, who can then make informed decisions about their patients’ well-being.
+The network can include medical devices and wearable technology such as smartwatches, fitness trackers, and home health monitors that send data directly to healthcare providers.
+The latter can then make informed decisions about their patients’ well-being.

 5G Technology

-The introduction of 5G allows for higher data transfer speeds and lower latency, enabling real-time remote patient monitoring and high-quality video consultations.
+The introduction of 5G allows for higher data transfer speeds and lower latency, enabling mobile telemedicine through real-time remote patient monitoring and high-quality video consultations.
 5G may also enable remote surgery, with doctors operating on patients from miles away with the help of robotic systems and real-time data transmission.

 Blockchain Technology